FAQ

 Can you explain your work a little more in depth?

 Craniosacral therapy (CST) gets its name from the attention that is placed during treatment on the bones of the cranium (skull) and on the sacrum (bottom of the spine), as well as the vertebrae in between.
-Focus is also placed on the rhythm of the cerebrospinal fluid that can be felt throughout the body, and on myofascial release.
+Focus is also placed on the rhythm of the cerebrospinal fluid that can be felt throughout the body, and on fascial release.
 CST engages the body’s own ability to heal and pacifies the nervous system.
 It is suitable for newborns, the elderly, and everyone in between.

 My work also incorporates somato-emotional release (SER).
 SER work is based on the notion that our tissues hold memory and trauma, and that releasing tissue tensions through bodywork may cause emotions to arise.
-Through coming to light emotions can be honored and better integrated, and tissues can experience improved connectivity and flow.
+Through coming to light emotions can be better integrated, and tissues can experience improved connectivity and flow.
 SERs can be subtle or obvious; regardless of how they present themselves, they have tremendous healing potential.

 Finally, I also apply techniques of visceral manipulation (VM) and neural manipulation (NM) in my work.
 VM gently mobilizes organs to enhance their natural and fluid movement within the body.
-This helps to improve organ function as well as relieve pain in areas related to the organ via nerve or tissue connection.
+This helps to improve organ function as well as relieve pain in close or distant areas related to the organ via nerve or tissue connection.
 NM works with mobilizing structures of the central nervous system as well as peripheral nerves.

 What does a session look like?

-Craniosacral therapy is carried out with the client fully dressed, typically lying supine on a massage table.
 For children or adult clients who are uncomfortable lying on their backs for an extended period of time, I may adapt to whatever position works best for the client.
-Kids are more than welcome to stay in their caregiver’s arms for the duration of the session.
-We can be creative!
+Babies in particular are more than welcome to stay in their caregiver’s arms if they need to.
+We can be creative in how we do this!

 How long does a session last?